Share via

 Mahjong Tiles 1F000-1F02F First assigned in OpenType 1.5 for OS/2 version 4.

-123-127 Reserved for process-internal usage
+123-127 Reserved

 Comments: All available bits were exhausted as of Unicode 5.1.
 The bit assignments were last updated for OS/2 version 4 in OpenType 1.5.
 There are many additional ranges supported in the current version of Unicode that are not supported by these fields in the OS/2 table.
-See the 'dlng' and 'slng' tags in the 'meta' table for an alternate mechanism to declare what scripts or languages that a font can support or is designed for.
+See the 'dlng' and 'slng' tags in the 'meta' table for an alternate mechanism to declare what scripts or languages a font can support or is designed for.

 Version differences: Different versions of the OS/2 table were created when different Unicode versions were current, and the initial specification for a given version defined fewer bit assignments than for later versions.
-Some applications may not support all assignments for fonts that have earlier OS/2 versions.
+Some applications might not support all assignments for fonts that have earlier OS/2 versions.

 All of the bit assignments listed above are valid for any version of the OS/2 table, though OS/2 versions 1 and 2 were specified with some assignments that did not correspond to well-defined Unicode ranges and that conflict with later assignments — see the details below.
-If a font has a version 1 or version 2 OS/2 table with one of these bits set, the obsolete assignment may be the intended interpretation.
+If a font has a version 1 or version 2 OS/2 table with one of these bits set, the obsolete assignment could be the intended interpretation.
 Because these assignments do not correspond to well-defined ranges, however, the implied character coverage is unclear.

 Version 1:

-Version 1 was first specified concurrent with Unicode 1.1, and bit assigments were defined for bits 0 to 69 only.
+Version 1 was first specified concurrent with Unicode 1.1, and bit assignments were defined for bits 0 to 69 only.
 With fonts that have a version 1 table, some applications might recognize only bits 0 to 69.

 Also, version 1 was specified with some bit assignments that did not correspond to a well-defined Unicode range: